-Garlands make lovely, lush centerpieces when set down the middle of a long table.
-And really most any flowers and greens will do, so you can really tie them in well with your wedding theme.
+Garlands make lovely, lush centerpieces when setting down the middle of a long table.
+And really most any flowers and greens will do, so you can tie them in well with your wedding theme.

 Once you’ve figured out the kinds and quantities of bouquets and arrangements you want, you can plan how many of each flower and green you’ll need for each.
 If you need help, give Blooms a call!
 Our wedding specialists are always here to help you work through your plans and let you know the best types of flowers to use.